ellognea/Orphelia_Ellogne_blog/_posts/2018-09-13-Covariance.md

 - Ruslana Dalinina.
 "Oracle+ Datascience.com".
 Introduction to correlation.
 Read on September 14, 2018 from <https://www.datascience.com/blog/introduction-to-correlation-learn-data-science-tutorials>

 - Brian Stacey."Quora".
 What is the purpose of covariance in statistics ?
 How does it differ from correlation?
-Read ON September 14,2018 from  <https://www.quora.com/What-is-the-purpose-of-covariance-in-statistics-How-does-it-differ-from-correlation>
+Read on September 14,2018 from  <https://www.quora.com/What-is-the-purpose-of-covariance-in-statistics-How-does-it-differ-from-correlation>

 - Brian Quanz."Quora".
 What are the applications of data science.
 Read on September 14, 2018 from <https://www.quora.com/What-are-the-applications-of-covariance>